What is DKIM?

 OpenDKIM works, when the receiving mail server is able to lookup the DKIM key in DNS and then confirm the signature in the header of the email.

+Send a test mail to a recipient, that can read the headers of the email.
+Confirm, that there is a DKIM signature, and, that it passed the authentication.
 GMail can be used to examine the headers and DKIM authentication of an email.
 This is done by opening the email and selecting to view it as original message.

 Example of email header with passed DKIM authentication results and DKIM signature.

 The following is an example from an email in GMail.
-The email header contains ARC authentication results, that show, that the email passed DKIM and SPF authentication.
+The email header contains ARC authentication results, that confirm, that the email passed DKIM and SPF authentication.
 The email header also contains the DKIM signature.

 ARC-Authentication-Results: i=1; mx.google.com; dkim=pass header.i=@foobar.com header.s=default header.b=13371337; spf=pass (google.com: domain of designates 13.37.13.37 as permitted sender) DKIM-Signature: v=1; a=rsa-sha256; c=simple/simple; d=foobar.com; s=default; t=1707280015; bh=ATFNXTdps/lpxZOwwqUpGoGBuiD+IO1337KfY2wcvwM=; h=Date:From:To:Subject; b=XL7nF+IGeTa521337caPAO1337NEXmtIm4uknaxCLa7/klLML3vtRzLD1337NJlKu /mANY71yXFLt7Evq3my367s0jKNhXhhNY1Sqzb3sEK9nq/DBYvLmEJn4ug7+FmU5+1 62HI7w/7Pwo9i1JCOWe92IoKPekJ813378CpeD97Yjp/MJz7iPVMP16vs3sdkVGl2t U+m7P2qEOpixzSgMLBIiBkCTDAE+ZJW+Asz80aDxX8qtDw1Top1zLoNYIU37ZwgskC 9xvywBEUhFwqP/FKJH/nBthkQbDwNC01uU7LMsi98lBtSC6Kb0RfUyqf5fagM89Z8n uFpjX1o2mrFng==